 These include:

 Each group has several subgroups, each of which has its own criteria regarding your physical location, activity, time spent in the disaster zone, and the minimum number of hours you must have been present.
-The earliest eligibility date for all programs is September 11, 2001, with ending dates ranging from late 2001 to early 2003.

 The Centers for Disease Control (CDC) oversees the administration of the VCF.
 It’s okay if you’re not sure which group you belong to from the above list.
 We can help you determine that when you start working with us.